fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    exact quantitative test, so the VNA was *not* fully calibrated.
-SOLT calibration was performed, but the Open, Short, Load, and Thru standards were all assumed ideal, which introduces errors at high frequencies, and may affect frequency response flatness across the spectrum as well.
+SOLT calibration was performed, but the Open, Short, Load, and Thru standards were all assumed ideal, which introduces errors at high frequencies, and may affect the flatness of frequency response across the spectrum.
    But the *trend* remains largely unaffected.

 Results
 """""""

-A Qucs-S simulation is used to visualize the S-parameters from both simulation and experiment.
+A Qucs-S simulation is used to visualize the S-parameters from both the simulation and experiment for comparison.
 This is done by setting a simulation with two S-parameter-defined components, one from the simulation, and another from measurement.
 The obtained result is the following.